SAP-samples/cap-sflight/README-Kyma-Runtime.md

 ## Build - Node.js

+Do the following steps if you want to deploy the **Node.js** application.

 The `CDS_ENV=node` env variable needs to be provided to build for Node.js.
 The application will be built for Java by default.

 ```